WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 This might not be possible in some cases where you have to pay a specific value of a payment request.

 However, in other cases it is possible, for example donations or when depositing to an exchange.
-Consider supporting invaluable projects like [The Tor Project](https://donate.torproject.org/cryptocurrency) or [the Electronic Frontier Foundation](https://supporters.eff.org/donate/donate).
+Consider supporting invaluable projects like [The Tor Project](https://donate.torproject.org/cryptocurrency) and [the Electronic Frontier Foundation](https://supporters.eff.org/donate/donate), or [Bitcoin developers that are accepting donations](https://bitcoindevlist.com).
-You can find a list of organizations that accept Bitcoin donations [here](https://en.bitcoin.it/wiki/Donation-accepting_organizations_and_projects).
+You can also find a list of organizations that accept Bitcoin donations [here](https://en.bitcoin.it/wiki/Donation-accepting_organizations_and_projects).

 ### Make it difficult to deduce the change.